Learn more about this series at JL's new corner: ThinkDesignJewelry.com

 1. The name of this series should have been “Think, Design and DRAW Jewelry”, but I thought it would be too long. :-) You will be THINKING, DESIGNING and DRAWING jewelry.
 Drawing ideas and designs before executing them is faster, cheaper and allows you to weed out a great deal of technical issues.
 To get the most out of this lesson, you have to be able to doodle, draw, sketch or create any semblance of a drawing on paper!

 2.You will be thinking about how to adapt your drawings and designs to a known jewelry technique.
 To do this, you MUST be very comfortable with at least one intermediate or advanced technique which allows you to form shapes, other than just stringing.
 Examples of good shape forming techniques are: seedbeading, silversmithing, precious metal clay, wire wrapping, etc.

 Every month, a new part of the series will be available FOR FREE TO JL who hold a PREMIUM MEMBERSHIP.

-To see all the issues released and to get back issues you have missed, visit the Think & Design page.
+To see all the issues released and to get back issues you have missed, visit the JL's new corner Think & Design webpage.

 --Hugs, Eni Oken